profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 ### MAX98357A I²S Audio Amp specifications:

+**I²S** _(not to be confused with **I²C**)_, is the digital Sound Protocol used to deliver Audio data on a circuit board.&nbsp; Many high-end chips and processors manage all Audio in a digital _I²S_ format.&nbsp; Then, in order to input or output data,&nbsp; 3 or 4 pins _(Data Input, Data Output, Bit Clock, and Left/Right Channel Selection)_ are used.&nbsp; Usually, for Audio devices,&nbsp; there is a
+***DAC chip*** that takes I²S and converts it into an Analog signal that can drive the speakers or headset.

+The ***MAX98357A I²S Audio Amplifier*** takes standard I²S digital audio input and not only decodes it into an ‘Analog signal’,&nbsp; but also amplifies it directly to a speaker.&nbsp; Perfect for adding compact amplified sound.&nbsp; It takes 2 sources &nbsp;_(I²SDAC and AMP)_&nbsp; and combines them into one.

  1. Output Power:&nbsp; 4Ω speakers 3.2W, 10% THD _(Total Harmonic Distortion)_;<br/>
     8Ω speakers 1.8W, 10% THD _(Total Harmonic Distortion)_, with a 5V power supply
  2. PSRR _(Power Supply Rejection Ratio)_:&nbsp; 77 decibels, typical @1 KHZ